indraptama/upn/perjanjian/legalisasi.md

 <AktaText>

 Number.
-I the undersigned John, sarjana hukum, civil law notary in Jakarta, declare that on this day Monday dated the twenty day of May two thousand eighteen, have explained the content of this document to mr. George who is known to me, notary. and signed the document before me, notary.
+I the undersigned JOHN, sarjana hukum, civil law notary in Jakarta, declare that on this day Monday dated the twenty day of May two thousand eighteen, have explained the content of this document to mr. GEORGE who is known to me, notary. and signed the document before me, notary.

 </AktaText>